Hyperparathyroidism in Children

 In addition to a complete medical history and physical examination, diagnostic procedures for hyperparathyroidism may include:

 Bone X-rays.
-A diagnostic test used to produce images of internal tissues, bones, and organs onto film.
+A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.

 Laboratory tests.
-The tests will measure calcium and parathyroid hormone levels.
+The tests will measure calcium, phosphorus, magnesium, and hormone levels.